ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 ### nonce

 The nonce attribute is used to provide "freshness" quality as to the claims provided in the PkixEvidence message.
-A client requesting a PkixEvidence message MAY provide a nonce value as part of the request.
+A Presenter requesting a PkixEvidence message MAY provide a nonce value as part of the request.
 This nonce value, if provided, SHOULD be repeated as an attribute to the transaction entity.

 ### timestamp